 - Leave no trace of your stay.
 This is especially important if you are wild camping in national parks and on protected landscapes, as the area should be kept pristine for everyone to enjoy.
 Don’t leave any rubbish behind, always clear up any mess you have made and ensure that you don’t disturb wildlife.

 - Don’t light any fires, even if there are signs that fires have previously been lit in the same area.
-Lighting fires can not only be dangerous, but will also spoil the landscape and leave a trace of your visit.
-Use camp stoves and BBQs carefully, ensuring that you don’t scorch any grass.
+Lighting fires can not only be dangerous but will also spoil the landscape and leave a trace of your visit.
+Use camping stoves and portable barbecues carefully, ensuring that you don’t scorch any grass.